wilsonmar/WebSockets/README.md

 WebSockets is not the persistent publish-subscribe design pattern since it's temporary to a particular session.

+The RTMP (Real Time Message Protocol) was used within Adobe Flash since 2003, but it's proprietary.

 ### <a name="JavaFirst"> Java Origins</a>
 Because the JSR-356 deliver a Java API in Java EE 7,